jacobbaehr/pd-mobile/README.md

 3) `yarn install` -- Installs all of the dependencies listed in package.json

-4) `yarn run tsc -w` -- Compiles all of the typescript code into javascript code (use "yarn run" to ensure you're using the local typescript version)
+4) `tsc -w` -- Compiles all of the typescript code into javascript code (use "yarn run" to ensure you're using the local typescript version)

-5) `yarn run react-native start` -- Prepares the react-native environment to serve javascript files to your iOS or Android app (do this in a separate terminal tab)
+5) `react-native start` -- Prepares the react-native environment to serve javascript files to your iOS or Android app (do this in a separate terminal tab)

 6) `react-native run-ios` -- Compiles & Runs the Xcode project, Launches the simulator, and loads your javascript bundle from your local React server